chakpongchung/Spherical-Harmonics-Expansion/README.md

-spherical harmonics expansion and the general solution of the scalar product of rotational gradient operator.
+spherical harmonics expansion and the general solution of the inner product of rotational gradient operator.
 ========================================================================